AI Agents for Small Business: Costs, Use Cases & ROI 2026

 • Process payments or share sensitive data

-This becomes your system prompt — the instructions that shape your AI agent’s behavior.
+This becomes your system prompt — the written instructions you give the AI to shape how it behaves.

 Step 2: Write the System Prompt

 This is the most important part.
-A good system prompt is the difference between a helpful agent and an embarrassing one.
+A good system prompt — those written instructions to the AI — is the difference between a helpful agent and an embarrassing one.

 You are a helpful assistant for [Business Name], a [type of business]